freemansoft/speedtest-app-insights/README.md

 # Capturing speedtest.net data in Azure App Insights

+## Known issues

-The labels for the open telemtry version are those than from the privous version.
-They are **lower case** and have **spaces repalced with underscores**
+1. The labels for the open telemtry version are those than from the previous version.
+This is because of the way the OpenTelemetry specification says labels are case insensitive and the Python API converts all labels to **lower case** with **spaces replaced with underscores**.
+The OpenTelemetry Python team may change the casing part of this in the future see <https://github.com/open-telemetry/opentelemetry-python/issues/3207> This _may_ be fixible by using views in the same way we did with OpenCensus

 ## Purpose